andrews-25/Numerical-Pde-Heat/README.md

 This repository contains four separate folders:

-- **crank-nicolson:** Contains two Python solvers for the heat equation — an original 1D numerical solver created for the capstone project and a 2D solver developed later for learning purposes.
+- **crank-nicolson:** Contains two Python solvers for the heat equation; an original 1D numerical solver created for the capstone project and a 2D solver developed later for learning purposes.

-- **pinns:** Includes two Python implementations solving the 1D heat equation using TensorFlow and PyTorch.
+- **pinns:** Includes two Python implementations solving the 1D heat equation using TensorFlow and PyTorch, configured to use GPU or CPU

 - **report:** Contains all LaTeX source files for the report, as well as the compiled PDF.
 The report is approximately 20 pages and provides a detailed academic perspective on the project.